 The Jamaica Now Action Plan unveiled in April 2015 outlines 26 strategic actions for the revitalization and growth of Jamaica, Queens into a thriving residential and commercial neighborhood.

-The Action Plan is a culmination of the Jamaica Now Planning Initiative and is designed to address the challenges that have faced the Jamaica area in recent years by providing workforce training and small business support, initiating new mixed-use development anchored by affordable housing, and improving the livability of the neighborhood through investments in safety measures, green spaces and more.
-The 21 strategic actions, 16 of which will be launched and implemented between 2015-2018, are backed by substantial public funding.
+The Action Plan is a culmination of the Jamaica Now Planning Initiative and is designed to address the challenges that have faced the Jamaica area in recent years by providing workforce training and small business support, initiating new mixed-use development anchored by affordable housing, and improving the livability of the neighborhood through investments in safety measures, green spaces, and more.
+The 26 strategic actions, 16 of which will be launched and implemented between 2015-2019, are backed by substantial public funding.

-The Initiative was started by Queens Borough President Katz and the Deputy Mayor for Housing and Economic Development in Spring 2014 and aimed to identify community priorities and create a coordinated and equitable community economic development strategy.
-The Initiative engaged community and elected leaders as well as encouraged inter-agency collaboration over the course of over 30 meetings and two public conference, culminating in the creation of the strategic Jamaica Now Action Plan.
+The initiative was started by the Queens Borough President Katz and the Deputy Mayor for Housing and Economic Development in Spring 2014 and aimed to identify community priorities and create a coordinated and equitable community economic development strategy.
+The Initiative engaged community and elected leaders as well as encouraged inter-agency collaboration over the course of over 30 meetings and two public conferences, culminating in the creation of the strategic Jamaica Now Action Plan.